YiqiSun1/lab-productivity_andy/README.md

 ## Part 3: Even Better LLM Support

-Do you ever get a crazy error message and be like
+We all sometimes get a crazy error message and be like

 <img src=img/jackie-chan-meme.png width=400px />